What Is Kava?

 What Are the Effects of Drinking Kava?

-Many vendors put their FDA notes at the bottom.
-We love transparency so we put it up top where applicable.
-If there is any question at all about how your body may react to the use of kava with other medications you're taking, the best advice we can give you is to talk to your doctor.
-Your doctor may have to adjust certain medications for use in interaction with kava and have other insights into your current medical situation than we do as retailers.
+Your doctor may have to adjust certain medications for use in interaction with kava.
+Have other insights into your current medical situation than we do as retailers.
 At the end of the day, you're taking kava for a reason.
 We want to see any of our customers who use kava better off than you started.

 How Kava Works